TRADITIONAL PLANT MEDICINES AS A SOURCE OF NEW DRUGS IN CURRENT TRENDSHTML Full Text

 - Chemotaxonomic status.

-Indigenious Traditional Drugs: Medicinal plants have been playing a significant role in the treatment of various ailments in India.
+Indigenous Traditional Drugs: Medicinal plants have been playing a significant role in the treatment of various ailments in India.
 The important traditional methods in our country are ayurvedic, homeopathy, Unani and Siddha system of medicine.
-In India there are about 700 naturally occurring drugs used in various formulations 10.
+In India, there are about 700 naturally occurring drugs used in various formulations 10.
 There are about 20 large scale manufacturers of traditional drugs in addition to 1200 small manufacturers and thousands of miniature manufacturing units running by voids hakims.
 More frequently traditional drugs are used to cure the following ailments.

-Cold and Cough: Senega, ipecac squill, glycyrrhiza and ginger contain expectorant activity.
+Cold and Cough: Senega, ipecac squill, Glycyrrhiza and ginger contain expectorant activity.
 The leaves of Angelica archangelica, Pimpinella anisum (Anise fruit).